 Nestled in the heart of East Toronto, Michael Garron Hospital (MGH), a division of Toronto East Health Network, is a vibrant community teaching hospital serving one of Canada’s most diverse communities.

-For nearly 90 years, we have delivered high-quality, patient-centred healthcare services to more than 400,000 people in our primary catchment area.
+For more than 90 years, we have delivered high-quality, patient-centred healthcare services to nearly 400,000 people in our primary catchment area.
 This includes 22 distinct neighbourhoods from Midland Avenue in the east to Bayview Avenue in the west and north from Lake Ontario to Eglinton Avenue.
 From welcoming a new life to facing the end-of-life.
 The hospital has continually renewed its commitment to the East Toronto community by adapting its programs and services to meet the evolving needs of the diverse population it serves.

 We are proud of our strong community, clinical, research and academic partnerships, including the University of Toronto, Sunnybrook Health Sciences, The Hospital for Sick Children (SickKids), Centennial College, George Brown College, Michener Institute, Ryerson University and York University.